GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Sorcerer.md

 When you cast a tier 1 spell, you may take on any number of levels of exhaustion.
 If you do, you gain a 1d12+1 bonus to the spellcheck for each level of exhaustion taken this way.

 ### Sorcery
 You are capable of tapping into the latent magics.
-When you perform a spell check, a skill check involving the nature of magic, or a save against a magical effect, you gain a bonus equal to your [Fort] bonus.
+When you perform a spell check or a skill check involving the nature of magic you gain a bonus equal to your [Fort] bonus.
 Additionally, when you perform a spell check, you may choose to roll 2d12 instead of 1d20, but cannot apply your [Fort] bonus if you do so.
 Furthermore, you may apply your [Fort] bonus to your counterspell checks.
+You may use [Fort] as your [Magic] attribute.

 ### Spark of Sorcery
 You learn a basic spell of your choice with a minimum tier of 1.